tnballo/high-assurance-rust/src/chp4/attack_2.md

 > **By the way, what's the inspiration for this book's title?**
 >
 > "High Assurance" is not a standard term, it means different things to different people.
-> We could even debate whether or not it is a suitable title for this book!
+> Could debate whether or not its a suitable title for this book!
 >
-> Our title draws inspiration from a DARPA research program than concluded in 2014[^HACMSMain].
+> Our title draws inspiration from a 2014 DARPA research program[^HACMSMain].
 > The "High Assurance Cyber Military Systems (HACMS)" program investigated applications of formal methods to cyber-physical embedded systems.
-> With the goal of using formal methods (principled, mathematically rigorous approaches) to gain confidence in the security and functionality of critical software (software assurance).
+> With the goal of using principled, mathematically rigorous approaches to gain confidence in the security and functionality of critical software (software assurance).
 >
 > The program investigated a wide range of approaches and techniques[^HACMSPaper].
 > One participating team invented a Domain Specific Language (DSL)[^Galois].
-> This functional, Haskell-like language had two important properties for the purpose of being "high assurance":
+> This functional, Haskell-like language had two important properties:
 >
 > 1. **Memory safe** - Strong guarantee that the output executable would not contain spatial or temporal memory safety violations.
 >
 > 2. **No heap usage** - Only static and stack memory is used during program execution.
-This bolsters reliability (worst case execution time not dependent on heap state, operations cannot fail due to heap exhaustion) and portability (programs can be deployed on tiny microcontrollers).
+Bolstering reliability (worst case execution time not dependent on heap state, operations cannot fail due to heap exhaustion) and portability (programs can be deployed on tiny microcontrollers).
 >
 > Those DSL properties should sound awfully familiar.
 > Rust can largely achieve (1) with the `#![forbid(unsafe_code)]` attribute and (2) with `#![no_std]`.
 >
-> Thus it's tempting to claim that Rust is a commercially-viable, increasingly-popular programming language which can achieve the same assurance criteria as a novel DSL in a relatively-recent, cutting-edge, government-funded research program.
+> It's tempting to claim that Rust is a commercially-viable, increasingly-popular programming language which can achieve the same assurance criteria as a novel DSL in a relatively-recent, cutting-edge, government-funded research program.
 > That's an extraordinary claim.
 >
 > But is it actually true?
 > How exactly, in terms of concrete implementation, can a programmer achieve those high assurance properties?
 > What context, limitations, and insights underpin this goal?
 > More importantly, can we combine Rust with other open-source tools to push the assurance level *even higher*?
->
-> This book seeks to answer those questions, in a manner that's both accessible and valuable to as many real-world developers as possible.

 ## Building a Mental Framework for Exploitation